 How the City will Respond

-Within seven business days of receipt of the request (day one is the first working day after the request is received), the City will do one or more of the following:
+Within seven business days of receipt of the request, the City will do one or more of the following:

 Make the records available for inspection or copying